-The show not only became a national addiction, it also widespread debate about this secretive and often-misunderstood community.
+The show not only became a national addiction, it also created widespread debate about this secretive and often-misunderstood community.

 But aside from the extravagant jewel-encrusted dresses and big hair, how much do you really know about Gyspies and Travellers?

 Here are 10 key things to get you started -

 1. There are two types of Gypsies – Roma Gypsies and Irish Travellers.
 Both have a nomadic lifestyle but are separate ethnic groups.

 2. There is much debate about their history, however Romany Gypsies are said to have their roots in India and came to Europe in the 13th century, while Travellers are mainly of Irish origin.

 3. Irish Travellers used to be referred to as ‘tinkers.’
 A tinker is a skillful person that mends pots, pans and plates of locals as they move from place to place.
 Travellers refer to non-travellers as “settled people”.